 Section 1.
 Purpose and Intent.

-The purpose of this act is to change the manner in which the winners of Senatorial elections are determined in the State of [STATE], from the popular vote to a majority of districts, in order to properly emulate the effect of selection by State Legislatures intended by the Founders.
+The purpose of this act is to change the manner in which the winners of Senatorial elections are determined in the State of [STATE], from the popular vote to a majority of counties, in order to properly emulate the effect of selection by State Legislatures intended by the Founders.
 This change will ensure thoughtful, informed decision-making by our elected officials, and promote fair representation for all communities throughout the State.

 Section 2.
 Definitions.